aeverless/asbs/README.md

 // Define the bit pattern
 let pattern = |i| Some(1u8 << (i % 3));

-// Create a package with the given message length, pattern, and package file let mut package = binary::Package::with_embedded_len(
+// Create a package with the given pattern and input file let mut package = binary::Package::with_embedded_len(
     pattern,
     File::open("package")?,